LLNL/RAJAPerf/README.md

 something that it does not understand.
 Hopefully, this will make it easy for users to understand and correct erroneous usage.

-# Important note
+# Important notes

+ * The kernels that use RAJA 'nested' loop constructs will be replaced at some point with new RAJA nested capabilities that are being developed.
+   The new nested constructs are simpler, more flexible, and perform better.

-The OpenMP target variants of the kernels should be considered a work-in-progress.
-They are incomplete (a few RAJA features must be filled in to make them comparable to other variants of 'nested' kernels).
+ * The OpenMP target variants of the kernels in the Suite are a work-in-progress.
+They are incomplete (a few RAJA features must be filled in to make them comparable to other variants).

-Also, the build system for the Suite needs to be reworked to have the OpenMP target kernel variants run from the same executable as the CUDA variants.
+ * The build system for the Suite needs to be reworked to have the OpenMP target kernel variants run from the same executable as the CUDA variants.
 Currently, a separate executable `./bin/raja-perf-nolibs.exe` is generated for running OpenMP target variants when they are enabled.

 * * *